 Large objective lens

-Most binoculars in the under $300 price range sport a 42mm objective lens, not the Steiner Model.
+Most binoculars under the $300 price range come with a 42mm objective lens, not the Steiner Model.
 The latter comes with a big 50mm objective lens that offers exceptional brightness.
 I have used this binocular in low light, and its picture quality is awesome.

 Rugged non-slip construction